My Five Favourite Vegan Menopause Supplements

 When it comes to menopause, supplements can definitely play a positive role.

-But while omega-3s, magnesium, inositol, BCAAs, and rhodiola are amazing options and can help with such a variety of menopause symptoms, supplements are just that: options to help supplement your diet and lifestyle.
+And while omega-3s, magnesium, inositol, EAAs, rhodiola, and CoQ10 are amazing options and can help with such a variety of menopause symptoms, supplements work best when they’re supporting a solid foundation: food that actually satisfies you, sleep that’s being addressed, and stress that’s being managed.

 Supplements should never replace or take priority over a nutrient-dense, balanced diet, or healthy lifestyle habits!

 Like this post and want to read more?
-Check out these other resources:
+You might also find these helpful:

 References: